-“There’s an app for that” went Apple’s marketing phrase, and it beautifully summed up the idea that there is a wealth of purposes a mobile app can be developed for.
-Whatever purpose you need it for, from our central Oxford studio, Rare Form can develop your mobile app with minimum fuss and maximum expertise.
+“There’s an app for that” went Apple’s marketing phrase, and it beautifully summed up the idea that there is a wealth of purposes that a mobile app can be developed for.
+Whatever purpose you need it for, Rare Form can develop your mobile app from our central Oxford studio with minimum fuss and maximum expertise.
 We are the #1 App Development agency for Oxford.

 It’s a fair question.
 Many people who come to us armed with their great idea believe an app is the solution they need, when the reality is that what they want to do can be accomplished just as effectively (and for less cost) with a website.
 But there are times when a mobile app is the answer to your needs.
 Perhaps it needs to be usable offline, or it needs to rely on device-specific features.
-Whatever the case, our team is happy to discuss your ideas with you and give you an honest opinion of whether developing an app is your best course of action, and what sort of app it should be – native, hybrid, or web.
+Whatever the case, our team is happy to discuss your ideas with you and give you an honest opinion of whether app development is even your best course of action.
+We can also advise what sort of app it should be – native, hybrid, or web.

 If you need your solution to be a native iOS app or Android app, our hotshot development team has the skills to deliver that.
 We can even develop apps for Windows Mobile, (it is actually still a thing).
 We also deliver Hybrid apps and Web apps (including Progressive Web Apps).
 Hybrid Apps behave as if they are native, so they are still downloaded from the app store for your device and appear on the home screen, but require less programming and work across platforms.
 Web apps work anywhere there is a web browser, so not just on phones and tablets.
 Which type you decide on will depend very much on your needs and budget, and our team is happy to share their experience to help you choose the optimum solution.